 Whether you’re looking for things to do outdoors or things to do inside, the North Rim has something for everyone.
 For nature lovers, there are tons of scenic hiking trails and lookout points with spectacular views of the canyon below.

 Some of the top things to do at the North Rim include hiking along the Ken Patrick trail, taking a scenic drive along AZ-67, visiting Grand Canyon Lodge for incredible views from inside or outside, and exploring nearby hiking trails like the Widforss Trail and the North Kaibab Trail.
-Whether you’re visiting with kids or just looking for a relaxing day out in nature, the North Rim is perfect for experiencing everything that makes the Grand Canyon so special.

 3. Glen Canyon